-RBI today (19.04.2022) issued a consolidated circular for opening and operation of current accounts and CC/OD accounts by banks with a view to enforce credit discipline amongst the borrowers as well as to facilitate better monitoring by the lenders.
+RBI today (19.04.2022) issued a consolidated circular for the opening and operation of current accounts and CC/OD accounts by banks with a view to enforce credit discipline amongst the borrowers as well as to facilitate better monitoring by the lenders.

 Banks may compute the aggregate exposure of the prospective customers based on the information collected from the Central Repository of Information on Large Credits (CRILC), Credit Information Companies (CICs), and National E-Governance Services Ltd. (NeSL), etc. by obtaining customers’ declaration if required.

-Opening of current account for customers who have not availed any credit facilities from the banking system:
+Opening of current account for customers who have not availed of any credit facilities from the banking system:

 According to the circular, Banks are free to open current accounts of prospective customers who have not availed any credit facilities from the banking system, subject to necessary due diligence as per their Board approved policies.
-Banks are also free to open current accounts, without any of the restrictions placed in the Circular, for borrowers having credit facilities only from NBFCs/ FIs/ co-operative banks/ non-bank institutions, etc. However, if such borrowers avail of aggregate credit facilities of Rs 5 crore or above from the banks covered under the guidelines and provisions of RBI Circular as mentioned below shall be applicable.
+Banks are also free to open current accounts, without any of the restrictions placed in the Circular, for borrowers having credit facilities only from NBFCs/ FIs/ co-operative banks/ non-bank institutions, etc. However, if such borrowers avail of aggregate credit facilities of Rs 5 crore or above from the banks covered under the guidelines and provisions of the RBI Circular as mentioned below shall be applicable.

 Where the aggregate exposure of the banking system is below Rs 5 crore :